ombrac/ombrac/README.md

 Usage: ombrac-server [OPTIONS] --secret <STR> --listen <ADDR>

 Options:
+  -h, --help
-  -h, --help     Print help
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version  Print version
+          Print version

-Service Secret:
+Required:
-  -k, --secret <STR>  Protocol Secret
+  -k, --secret <STR>

-Transport QUIC:
+          Protocol Secret

-  -l, --listen <ADDR>           The address to bind for QUIC transport
+  -l, --listen <ADDR>
+          The address to bind for transport

-      --tls-cert <FILE>         Path to the TLS certificate file --tls-key <FILE>          Path to the TLS private key file --insecure                When enabled, the server will generate a self-signed TLS certificate and use it for the QUIC connection.
-This mode is useful for testing but should not be used in production --zero-rtt                Enable 0-RTT for faster connection establishment (may reduce security) --congestion <ALGORITHM>  Congestion control algorithm to use (e.g. bbr, cubic, newreno) [default: bbr] --cwnd-init <NUM>         Initial congestion window size in bytes --idle-timeout <TIME>     Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000] --keep-alive <TIME>       Keep-alive interval (in milliseconds) [default: 8000] --max-streams <NUM>       Maximum number of bidirectional streams that can be open simultaneously [default: 100]
+Transport (QUIC):
+      --tls-mode <TLS_MODE>
+          Set the TLS mode for the connection
+          Possible values:
+          - tls:      Standard TLS.
+The client verifies the server's certificate
+          - m-tls:    Mutual TLS with client and server certificate verification
+          - insecure: Generates a self-signed certificate on the fly with `SANs` set to `127.0.0.1` (for testing only) [default: tls]

+      --ca-cert <FILE>
+          Path to the Certificate Authority (CA) certificate file Used in 'TLS' and 'mTLS' modes

+      --tls-cert <FILE>
+          Path to the TLS certificate file

+      --tls-key <FILE>
+          Path to the TLS private key file

+      --zero-rtt
+          Enable 0-RTT for faster connection establishment (may reduce security)

+      --congestion <ALGORITHM>
+          Congestion control algorithm to use (e.g. bbr, cubic, newreno) [default: bbr]

+      --cwnd-init <NUM>
+          Initial congestion window size in bytes

+      --idle-timeout <TIME>
+          Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000]

+      --keep-alive <TIME>
+          Keep-alive interval (in milliseconds)
+          [default: 8000]

+      --max-streams <NUM>
+          Maximum number of bidirectional streams that can be open simultaneously [default: 1000]

 Logging:
+      --log-level <LEVEL>
+          Logging level (e.g., INFO, WARN, ERROR)
+          [default: WARN]

+      --log-dir <PATH>
+          Path to the log directory

+      --log-prefix <STR>
-      --log-level <LEVEL>  Logging level (e.g., INFO, WARN, ERROR) [default: WARN] --log-dir <PATH>     Path to the log directory --log-prefix <STR>   Prefix for log file names (only used when log-dir is specified) [default: log]
+          Prefix for log file names (only used when log-dir is specified) [default: log]
 ```

 ### Client